alvarogarcia7/blog_source/content/articles/2024-08-31-building-private-tools-open.md

 ### Separate the public and private information

-### Take advantage of develiping in the open, while keeping your information private
+### Take advantage of developing in the open, while keeping your information private